-Featuring works by Hattie Amit'naaq, Shuvinai Ashoona, Irene Avaalaaqiaq, Deanna Bowen, Christo, Lynne Cohen, Stanley Cosgrove, Kathleen Daly Pepper, Elizabeth Eastman, Colwyn Griffith, Milutin Gubash, Adad Hannah, April Hickox, David Peter Hunsberger, Paul Hutner, Mary Kavanagh, Wanda Koop, Geela Keenainak, An Te Liu, Shelley Niro, Daphne Odjig, Margaret Priest, Amanda Rhodenizer, Wilfrid H. Schultz, Robert Sinclair, Arnold Shives, H.F.
+Featuring works by Hattie Amit'naaq, Shuvinai Ashoona, Irene Avaalaaqiaq, Deanna Bowen, Jack Chambers, Christo, Lynne Cohen, Stanley Cosgrove, Kathleen Daly Pepper, Elizabeth Eastman, Colwyn Griffith, Milutin Gubash, Adad Hannah, April Hickox, David Peter Hunsberger, Paul Hutner, Mary Kavanagh, Geela Keenainak, Robert Keziere, Wanda Koop, An Te Liu, William Nicholson, Shelley Niro, Daphne Odjig, Margaret Priest, Amanda Rhodenizer, Wilfrid H. Schultz, Arnold Shives, Robert Sinclair, H.F.
 Smyth, C.V.
 Stübbe-Teglbjaerg, Jacoposie Tiglik, Ruth Annaqtuusi Tulurialik, and Andrew Wright

 In the last year and more we have spoken of time differently.
 Phrases such as “the before times” have become a tidy way to convey the period before the pandemic spurred a reimagining of how we connect with others.
 We spoke of time “slowing down” in the periods when the newly-housebound among us decried the loss of familiar routines.
 The opposite may be true for those of us who are caring for others constantly, losing time on our own.

 We may ask ourselves, “when did we become the clock?”

 By now we have all assumed that plans of any scale must include a pause or pivot contingency.
 Echoes, waves, or other linear interruptions are frequently mentioned in relation to public health and lockdown moods alike.

 What if we aren’t the clock but the pendulum?